maddimathon/design-system-utilities/src/docs/md/README.content.md

 <!--README_DESC-->
 Utilities to use while building brand kits or design systems.
-Developed for use with @maddimathon/boilerplate-brand-kit.
 <!--/README_DESC-->

 Currently very opinionated with plans to make it more modular and customizeable in the future.
+See @maddimathon/boilerplate-brand-kit for an example of customizing this system.

 ## Changelog